Who Loves You: Background

-The title song established the band as stars of the 1970s (peaking at #3 on the Billboard Hot 100 singles chart).
+Despite Valli's objections (as well as Long's, who thought that the band was moving too far away from its trademark sound and left in part because of that fact), Ciccone and Polci would handle the bulk of lead vocals on the new album.
 "December, 1963 (Oh, What a Night)", released in December 1975, spent six months on the charts and became the group's all-time best-selling single.
 "Silver Star", the last single, also hit the Top 40, reaching #38 on the Hot 100 in 1976.
 All three singles from the album were successes in the UK, each placing in the top six positions of the UK Singles Chart.